MaeMilc/EPFL_Reinforcement-Learning-Project_Mountain-Car/README.md

 Alternatively, one can run cells seperately to produce the single plots.

+Note that in any case the reproduced plots will vary slightly from the plots found in directory `report_images` or the report itself, as there were no random seeds set.

 All further info can be taken from the documentation directly inside the notebook.

 ## Authors